 New to PGA DFS?
 Awesemo is the only site with projections from the No. 1 daily fantasy player in the world.
 We also have loads of free content, including grades, rankings, leverage scores and comprehensive articles like The Winning Element.
-Come visit the Awesemo PGA Home Page for all our FREE content.
+Visit the Awesemo Fantasy Golf Home Page for all of our FREE content for the 3M Open.

-Top Three Values for The Valero Texas Open
+Top Three Value Picks for the 3M Open

 PGA DFS Yahoo Cup Lineup Fill-Ins

 Going with all three of the top value plays leaves plenty of ways to go about building the other three golfers.
 One can either put in a stud at the top of the leaderboard and head down to the $25 range for the remaining two, or stay balanced and fill it out with someone like Sergio Garcia and filling in the remaining two spots in the mid-$30 range.

 Those who believe MacIntyre had his best start at the British Open can use Adam Schenkin his place.
 Schenk is $10 cheaper and makes it much easier to roster the best player in the world, Dustin Johnson, and one other stud to pair with him.